JulinJacob/playwright-tripadvisor-pom/README.md

 # Playwright Automation Framework (JavaScript + POM)

 ## Project Overview
-This project automates UI testing using Playwright with JavaScript and Page Object Model (POM).I created reusable values like application URLs into a separate utility file to improve maintainability and avoid hardcoded test data
+This project automates UI testing using Playwright with JavaScript and Page Object Model (POM).Created reusable values like application URLs into a separate utility file to improve maintainability and avoid hardcoded test data

 ---